A cost-benefit analysis of cross-lingual transfer methods: Conclusion

 \section{Conclusion}

-We investigate methods of transferring knowledge from pretrained models in English to Portuguese for the tasks of question answering, natural language inference and passage ranking, while also analyzing their development and deployment costs.
+We investigate methods of transferring knowledge from pretrained models in English to Portuguese, German and Vietnamese for the tasks of question answering, natural language inference and passage ranking, while also analyzing their development and deployment costs.
 We compare three alternatives: translating the training data, translating test data at inference time, and training and inference without translation, i.e., zero-shot.

 Our results reveal that the best approach is highly dependent on the task, the requirements for deployment and the financial resources available.
 First, we show that the zero-shot approach works well for all tasks, especially for question answering, whose translation process is more complex than the other two tasks.
 Natural language inference datasets are easy and cheap to translate, while passage ranking datasets are more expensive to translate but do not present technical difficulties.
 We do not recommend the automatic translation of question answering datasets because of the challenges imposed by the task format.
 However, advances in methods for translating them might result in better cross-lingual question answering models.
+We also show that translating using Google Translate API generally gives better results than using MarianNMT.

-We also demonstrate that fine-tuning on both original and translated data provides gains for the tasks of natural language inference and passage ranking in Portuguese.
+We demonstrate that fine-tuning on both original and translated data provides extra gains for the tasks of natural language inference and passage ranking.
 With that, we improve the state-of-the-art by 2 points on ASSIN2.
-On FaQuAD, our zero-shot approach is more than 15 F1 points above the performance of the model fine-tuned on the target data.
+On FaQuAD, our zero-shot approach is more than 20 F1 points above the performance of the model fine-tuned on the target data.
 Based on those results, we question the common assumption that it is necessary to have labeled training data on the target language to perform well on a task.
 Our cross-lingual results suggest that fine-tuning on a large labeled dataset in a foreign language might be enough.

-Our experiments targeted English to Portuguese transfer.
-We hope that our open-source code will help others to verify our findings in other languages.